Bioproton/MedicalPhysicsScripts/NOVO/PG_FN_detection/Fortran_code/README.txt

     - at events where a neutron or a photon exits the target -> ****parts_leaving_target.txt

 mgdraw_v03_detection.f
-  Incomplete Fortran scipt for FLUKA with the mgdraw subroutine that writes three outputs for detection purposes:
+  Incomplete and currently deprecated Fortran scipt for FLUKA with the mgdraw subroutine that writes three outputs for detection purposes:
     - UNIT=67: ****_flagged_pgs_fns.txt: Output on all FNs and PGs that are produced in the target -> Used as an information baseline to compare against what is detected
     - UNIT=80: ****_FN_PG_detected.txt: Output on all flagged FNs/PGs that interact in any scintillator element